18020132/dao-duc-tung.github.io/src/pages/ml-skills/the-ultimate-machine-learning-system/data-engineering-part-5-data-pipeline/index.md

 - Build a visual dashboard for metrics using QuickSight
 - Build an ML model to predict readmissions using SageMaker

-By not moving the data around and connecting to it using different services, customers avoid building redundant copies of the same data.
+Customers avoid building redundant copies of the same data by not moving the data around and connecting to it using different services.

 To learn more, refer to: